 Sparkling Teas!

 Good morning, tea friends!
-How was your weekend?
-I hope that you had a lovely time, and if you were in Upstate NY with us, I do hope that you were able to stay dry with all the rain that we were graced with on Saturday!
+We hope that your week if going swimmingly.
+I hope that you had a lovely time, and if you were in Upstate NY with us, I do hope that you were able to stay cool with all the humidity and dryness that we have been enduring!
 Today, I wanted to chat with you all about a recent trend that we have seen become especially popular this summer.
 We have noticed customers have been asking us continually about sparkling teas.
 Not only are restaurants and food trucks beginning to offer this delicious drink on their menus but beverage companies such as Corona, Tama Tea, Twisted Tea, Sparkling Botanicals, Twelve's Rebel Hard Coffee & Tea, Töst, and various others are coming out with their own versions as well!
 In this blog post, we will take on this new craze, provide you with an easy recipe for making it at home, and talk about some teas we recommend for you to try with it!

 Sparkling Tea